IDVault-2023/capstone-g2-2023/README.md

 <p>Electoral fraud and inefficiencies in the electoral process pose significant challenges to
 modern democracy.
 In an increasingly digitized world, it is imperative to find innovative and reliable ways to ensure the integrity and transparency of elections.
-It is in this context that our synthesis project, titled "Mitigate Electoral Fraud and Inefficiencies Through Verifiable Audit Trails," takes shape.</p>
+It is in this context that our synthesis project, titled "Reduce Voter Fraud Inefficiencies with Verifiable Audit Trails," takes shape.</p>
 <p>Blockchain technology has already proven its effectiveness in various fields, including secure
 and transparent management of financial transactions.
 In a traditional electoral process, inefficiencies and fraud risks persist because auditors often rely on third parties to verify the